 Local Tip - Partnerships can vastly differ from school to school.
-Seek out partners who have a vested interest in health and wellness, as well as those who are invested in your school community.
+Seek out partners who have a vested interest in health and wellness and those who are invested in your school community.

-Council Tip - Ensure that partnerships established at the Council level can offer services to all of the local PTAs.
+Council Tip - Ensure that partnerships established at the Council level can offer services to all local PTAs.